gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

 ----

-8. Write code to repetitively scroll the numbers 1 to 9 using a for loop using the range function.
+8. Write code to repetitively scroll the numbers 1 to 9 using a for-loop using the range function.

 .. code-block:: python